 Desk booking adds a factor of novelty and excitement to an employee’s experience, each time they enter a work space.
-Not only do they get a clean and tidy space with each new session, but a chance to collaborate with team members from a variety of departments who have wide-ranging expertise.
+Not only do they get a clean and tidy space with each new session, but a chance to collaborate with team members and co-workers from a variety of departments who have wide-ranging expertise.
+Whether employees are using a reservable, check-in desk hoteling system to find an available desk, or a free-for-all hot desk solution to find desk space on the fly, desk booking provides opportunity for a variety of new, hybrid workplace models.
 This type of collaboration is unique to organizations that offer flexible working arrangements, and is a proven way to keep creativity and camaraderie flowing within an organization.
 In fact, research by Gallup found that employees who have the option to move to different work areas throughout the day are 1.3 times more likely to be engaged than other employees.

 Does your organization employ a mobile workforce, have a space with a flexible floor plan and the tools to make desk booking work?
 If so, investing in a desk booking solution could be a great way to cut down on unnecessary facility costs, as fewer in-house workers creates an opportunity to downsize.
 You can then invest these savings in areas where they’ll make a real difference, ensuring your desk booking strategy benefits your business in more ways than one.

 Using desk booking software is an important part of running a successful desk sharing program.
-Desk booking software provides flexibility in booking times, ensuring employees can book a desk in advance via mobile or desktop apps.
+Desk booking software provides flexibility in booking times, ensuring employees can book desks in advance via a mobile app or desktop apps.
 What’s crucial though is that your chosen flexible working strategy doesn’t dictate a certain workflow or process, but rather offers a variety of options to ensure it fits seamlessly with your existing office culture.

-Dedicated Desk Booking software should offer most, if not all, of these benefits:
+Dedicated Desk Booking software should offer most, if not all, of these key features and benefits: